Read real reviews from real users

 Changes | 3 changes | |

 Eurostar is the exclusive high-speed train service that links London to Paris, Brussels, Amsterdam and the rest of Europe at speeds of up to 186 mph (300 km/h).
+Eurostar also runs trains on more routes between France, Belgium, the Netherlands and Germany.
 All Eurostar trains have modern, comfortable facilities, plenty of room for baggage, and onboard food and beverage car.
-There are three comfort classes on offer – Standard, Standard Premier (equivalent to Premium Economy, with light refreshments served), and Business Premier (equivalent to First or Business Class, with flexible travel options, priority boarding, lounge access and delicious food and drink included).
-On October 1, 2023, Eurostar and Thalys joined forces and are now united under the Eurostar name.
-Eurostar now runs trains on more routes between France, Belgium, the Netherlands and Germany.
-These trains, with their distinctive red color scheme, have three classes: Standard, Comfort and Premium (equivalent to First Class, with lounge access included).
+There are three comfort classes on offer – Eurostar Standard, Eurostar Plus (equivalent to Premium Economy, with light refreshments served), and Eurostar Premier (equivalent to First or Business Class, with flexible travel options, priority boarding, lounge access and delicious food and drink included).

 TGV Lyria links France to Switzerland and can travel at a maximum speed of 200 mph (320 km/h).
 Resulting from the collaboration between SNCF and SBB, TGV Lyria has three comfort classes on all trains.
 Standard (equivalent to the Second Class TGV, with comfortable seats), Standard 1ère (with more legroom and access to the SNCF show Grand Voyageur at the Gare de Lyon in Paris) and Business 1ère (available all week except Saturday, on some lines only).